 Discussion

+By combining empirical data with unified principles for energetic allocation that are broadly applicable across species, we identified the uptake and conversion of assimilates into structure as a primary process by which low oxygen levels affect early life stages of M. menidia.
 We tested the full set of DEBkiss parameters with the objective of identifying explanatory mechanisms for experimentally observed hypoxia effects on M. menidia early life stages.
-Preliminary testing ruled out seven of the parameters as having no effect on the state variables when increased or decreased based on hypothesized hypoxia effects (Table 3).
-We also omitted κ and f because we lacked data on reproduction and feeding rates under hypoxia.
-With the remaining parameters, we discovered that applying correction factors to reduce the conversion efficiency for growth (yVA) and increase pre- and post-hatching mortality rates (μemb and μlar) best predicted the experimental effects of hypoxia on larval length, time to hatching, and early life survival.
+After eliminated the parameters in DEBkiss that had no effect on the ecological endpoints (size, hatching, survival), we discovered that applying correction factors to reduce the conversion efficiency for growth (yVA) and increase pre- and post-hatching mortality rates (μemb and μlar) best predicted the experimental effects of hypoxia on larval length, time to hatching, and early life survival.
 Through this model we have found evidence that the mechanism largely responsible for the observed hypoxia impacts on growth, hatch timing, and survival is the efficiency by which assimilated food or egg yolk is converted into structure.
 The estimated best value of K, the shape parameter in the correction factor c, enables us to calculate that yVA at the lowest oxygen level is 58% of its value with no hypoxia stress.
 Reducing yVA alone produced small differences in survival at hatching because it prolongs the time spent in the embryo stage, which has a greater mortality rate than post-hatching in our model.
 Multiplying both the pre- and post-hatching mortality rates by the correction factor c1 more closely predicted the reduced survival rates in the low DO treatments, resulting in a best fitting model that explained observed hypoxia effects well by altering yVA, μemb, and μlar.
 Our best fitting model, according to ΔAIC and parsimony, underestimated time to hatching and overestimated size at age, which suggests there were additional factors contributing to these differences that the model does not account for.
 Nonetheless, the model was able to replicate the direction of effects and even account for hypoxia effects in all three state variables simultaneously by changing only one parameter, either yVA or JaAm.